cuba fuel shortage

 What will be different in Cuba in 2024 with Shortages?

-2024 is going to be a tough year for Cuba.
-There will be a 25% increase in the price of electricity for the areas that consume the most – that’s the tourist sector.
+2024 has been and continues to be a VERY tough year for Cuba.
+There has been a 25% increase in the price of electricity for the areas that consume the most – that’s the tourist sector.
 There will also be an increase in the cost of water supply and also gas.

-The government has also said that the exchange rate with the US dollar will be changing.
+The government also said that the exchange rate with the US dollar would be changing.
 Since 2021, the official rates for legal entities have been pegged at 24 Cuban Pesos to the US Dollar.
-However you can get up to 300 CUP to the dollar on the black market.
+However you can get up to 300 CUP+ to the dollar on the black market.

 What will be the impact on you the tourist in visiting Cuba in 2024?